bbhorrigan/pytorchsettings/README.md

 # My Personal PyTorch Settings

-Welcome to my GitHub repository where I store my personal PyTorch configurations.
+This is my GitHub repository where I store my personal PyTorch configurations.
 Here, you'll find settings that I've tailored for my own use in various machine learning projects.

 ## Overview